Alabama-Central Gulf Coast Blood Services Region

 Jerry J. K. Tillery joined the American Red Cross as CEO of the Southern Blood Services Region in March 2013.

-Jerry most recently served as vice president of operations at WellStar Kennestone Hospital in Marietta, Georgia, where he was responsible for the strategic and operational leadership of multiple clinical and non-clinical departments and facility oversight for the three million square foot campus.
-Jerry also acted as lead for all growth and business development initiatives, including the recent opening of new 108-bed patient care tower and the creation of a system-wide neuroscience service line.
+Tillery most recently served as vice president of operations at WellStar Kennestone Hospital in Marietta, Georgia., where he was responsible for the strategic and operational leadership of multiple clinical and non-clinical departments and facility oversight for the 3 million square foot campus.
+Tillery also acted as lead for all growth and business development initiatives, including the opening of a 108-bed patient care tower and the creation of a systemwide neuroscience service line.

-With more than 15 years of healthcare management experience, Jerry previously served in several operational roles at WellStar Health System, in marketing and strategic planning positions at Emory Healthcare and began his career as an administrator in several medical practices.
+With more than 15 years of health care management experience, Tillery previously served in several operational roles at WellStar Health System, and in marketing and strategic planning positions at Emory Healthcare.
+He began his career as an administrator in several medical practices.

-Jerry earned a Bachelor of Science in Biology from the University of Georgia and both a Master of Business Administration and Master of Health Administration from Georgia State University.
-Jerry is also a Fellow of the American College of Healthcare Executives.
+Tillery earned a Bachelor of Science in biology from the University of Georgia and master’s in business administration and health administration from Georgia State University.
+He is also a fellow of the American College of Healthcare Executives.
 He is involved in multiple non-profit organizations and currently serves as the president of the Georgia Association of Healthcare Executives.
-He is a 2013 graduate of Leadership Georgia Hospital Association and a 2010 graduate of LEAD Atlanta.
+He is a 2013 graduate of the Leadership Georgia Hospital Association and a 2010 graduate of LEAD Atlanta.

 Kenneth McMilin, M.D., Ph.D.

-Dr. Kenneth McMilin, MD, PhD, joined the American Red Cross in July of 1999 as Medical Director for the Alabama and Central Gulf Coast Blood Services Region.
-During his tenure with the Red Cross, McMilin has also served as the Chief Medical Officer for the Southeast Division, and now serves as Assistant Chief Medical Officer for the Central Division.
+Dr. Kenneth McMilin joined the American Red Cross in July 1999 as medical director for the Alabama and Central Gulf Coast Blood Services Region.
+During his tenure with the Red Cross, McMilin also served as the chief medical officer for the Southeast Blood Services Division, and now serves as assistant chief medical officer for the Central Blood Services Division.

 McMilin, who has a courtesy academic appointment in the Department of Pathology at the University of Alabama at Birmingham, is licensed to practice medicine in Alabama, California, Florida, Georgia, Mississippi and South Carolina.
-He is board certified in transfusion medicine and in Clinical Pathology, and received fellowship training in Transfusion Medicine in California with Dr. Ross Herron, Dr. George Garratty and Dr. Emanuel Ferro.
-McMilin received his residency training in Pathology at Oregon Health Sciences University, earned his MD at the University of Texas Medical School at San Antonia, and earned his PhD in Biology at the University of Oregon.
+He is board certified in transfusion medicine and in clinical pathology and received fellowship training in transfusion medicine in California with Dr. Ross Herron, Dr. George Garratty and Dr. Emanuel Ferro.
+McMilin received his residency training in pathology at Oregon Health Sciences University, earned his medical degree at the University of Texas Medical School at San Antonia and his doctorate in biology at the University of Oregon.

-McMilin has published numerous research articles and review articles as author/ co-author on myriad topics, including transfusion-associated graft-versus-host disease; allogenic transplantation and the risk for transmission of genetic disease; hematopoietic stem cell transplantation and the risk for transmission of inheritable malignancy; the clinical outcome of microdeletion in the long arm of chromosome 2; cytogenetic nomenclature; molecular characterization of a dinucleotide repeat polymorphism; and the mechanism of recombination in bacteriophage lambda.
+McMilin has published numerous research articles and review articles as author/co-author on a variety of topics, including transfusion-associated graft-versus-host disease; allogenic transplantation and the risk for transmission of genetic disease; hematopoietic stem cell transplantation and the risk for transmission of inheritable malignancy; the clinical outcome of microdeletion in the long arm of chromosome 2; cytogenetic nomenclature; molecular characterization of a dinucleotide repeat polymorphism and the mechanism of recombination in bacteriophage lambda.